CHAPTER 6

 And I beheld, and lo a black horse; and he that sat on him had a pair of balances in his hand."

-The antichrist on this horse has "a pair of balances in his hand".
+The "black" horse has "a pair of balances in his hand".
 Balances are scales.
-Before there was coinage, people used silver and gold.
+Before there was coinage, people used silver and gold pieces.
 Balances were of utmost importance in weighing the silver or gold.
 During the Tribulation, food will be weighed.
-Food will be rationed.
+Food will be very expensive and even rationed out.
+The Antichrist may use starvation as a tool to control the world.

 VERSE 6: (Chapter 6)